 Cut vegetables into uniform thick wedges so that all the vegetables roast at the same time.

 Spread vegetables in a single layer on a roasting tray to ensure they roast well.
-If necessary, divide them into two trays.
+If necessary, divide them into two baking sheets.

 Ensure to roast at a high temperature around 200 C. Low temperature would turn vegetables soggy and soft rather than crispy.